14 Top-Rated Day Trips from Munich

 The lovely old Bavarian town of Freising lies on the high left bank of the River Isar just 33 kilometers north of Munich.
 The town's most outstanding feature is the Romanesque Cathedral of St. Mary and St. Korbinian, a five-aisle 12th-century basilica with a vaulted roof lavishly decorated by the Asam brothers in 1724 with stucco ornament and paintings.
 A Gothic porch between the twin towers leads into the cathedral interior where you'll find the Romanesque crypt, one of the oldest of its kind in Germany, with its famous animal column made up of intertwined men and monsters, and the tomb of the church's founder, Bishop Korbinian.
 Adorning the high altar is a copy of Rubens' Apocalyptic Women from 1625.
 Be sure to visit the Diocesan Museum with its comprehensive collection of sacred art, and the famous Lukasbild, a rare relic from Constantinople.

-Address: Domberg 27, 85354 Freising
+Address: Domberg 27, Freising

 12 The Old Town of Ingolstadt